rocketbot-cl/AdvancedExcel/README.md

 ### 30-Jun-2020
 - Csv to xlsx: Checkbox header was added to decide if the csv has a header
 - Export to Advanced PDF: Rocketbot export to PDF command enhancement
-- Copy-Move Sheet: Replicate move/copy sheet command Excel
+- Copy-Move Sheet: Replicate move/copy sheet command of Excel
+### 2-Jul-2020
+- Insert Form: Rocketbot can insert VBA Form to Excel
+### 15-Jul-2020
+- Read Filtered Cells: Read cell after execute Filter command
+- Replace: Replicate Excel Replace command
+### 31-Jul-2020
+-Order: Replicate Excel Order command

 **In the example robot you must change the URL for yours.